dirkmueller/presentation-nashville-logclassify/presentation.md

 <!-- .element: class="stretch" -->

 Note:
-- logreduce can work based on local directories, Zuul CI jobs or systemd journal
+- logreduce can be used based on local files or set of files in directories
+- Also provides integration with Zuul CI jobs or systemd journal
-- Each command also has a -train and -run command for more finegrained baseline/target management
+- Each command also has a -train and -run command for more control over baseline/target management

-### log-classify: Model Assumption
+### log-classify: Assumptions
 <img data-src="images/baselines.png" class="plain"/>
 - Instance based learning
-- Baseline is built from **normal** input
+- Baseline is built from **SUCCESS** input
-- Model is run against **abnormal** target
+- Model is run against **FAILURE** target

 Note:
 - Instance based, or non-generalizing training